Esukhia/docker-namsel-ocr/README.md

 All the Docker source will take place on [docker-namsel-ocr](https://github.com/thubtenrigzin/docker-namsel-ocr) repository on Github.

 ### Realease notes:
+#### 03 tag
+- delete the directory "out" after the recognition completion
+- test if the "out" directory exists and uses the non-scantailored scan image if the preprocess has not been launched before the recognition

 #### 02 tag
 - add an "all in one button" for the book and pecha recognition, including the preprocessing stage
 - add the threshold parameter as an option for the preprocess